Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Alternative flows:
 3a.
-No transaction with the given ID exists: The systems informs the user about the non-existense of the transaction to delete.
+No transaction with the given ID exists: The systems informs the user about the non-existence of the transaction to delete.

 Information Requirements: ID of the transaction
 ```